Thank you for visiting Accident Claims. This is our Virtual Legal Assistant. To save you time, you can

 By Stephen Burke.
-Last Updated 26th September 2024.
-Within this guide, we are going to take a look at hazards and accidents in the workplace.
+Last Updated 28th April 2025.
+Within this guide, we are going to take a look at who is responsible for reporting hazards and accidents in the workplace.
 In it, we look at who is responsible for making accident reports, and explain the importance of reporting accidents and injuries at work.

 We will also outline how a personal injury lawyer could offer to handle your work injury compensation claim, answer critical questions about who has overall responsibility for recording injuries at work and injury at work compensation payouts for claims, and offer free legal advice and reporting hazards in the workplace.
 If you’re wondering what’s the average personal injury settlement for a work injury compensation claim, this guide could help.